This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-You may need more than one of the following tests to help your caregivers plan your treatment:
+You may need more than one of the following tests to help your healthcare providers plan your treatment:

-- Blood tests: These may be done to check for cancer markers.
+- Blood tests may be done to check for cancer markers.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your chest and abdomen.
-It may show if the cancer has spread.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, or CT may show if the cancer has spread.
+You may be given contrast liquid to help healthcare providers see the cancer better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Biopsy: Tissue from the testicle is tested to determine the type of testicular cancer.
+- A biopsy may be used to take tissue from the testicle to be tested for the type of testicular cancer.

-- Lymphangiography: This procedure uses dye to see if the cancer has spread to your lymph nodes.
+- Lymphangiography is a procedure that uses dye to see if the cancer has spread to your lymph nodes.

 Your treatment may change if the cancer is not being controlled.
 You may have some of the following treatments alone or together:

-- Surgery: The testicle that has cancer in it can be removed.
+- Surgery may be used to remove the testicle.
 Tissue from the testicle is tested to learn what type of cancer cells were growing in your testicle.
-If you have lymph nodes that have cancer in them, they may be removed also.
+If you have lymph nodes that have cancer in them, they may also be removed.